TeamAIRE/RRNPP_detector/readme.md

 ## 4. Practical example of analysis

-In this example, we will propose to use ```RRNPP_detector``` to predict RRNPP-type quorum sensing systems in all genomes of Viruses available on the NCBI.
+In this example, we will propose to use ```RRNPP_detector``` against all genomes of Viruses available on the NCBI.

-To this end, download the protein sequences and the annotated features of these genomes from the NCBI assembly database: https://www.ncbi.nlm.nih.gov/assembly/.
+To this end, we will download the protein sequences and the annotated features of these genomes from the NCBI assembly database: https://www.ncbi.nlm.nih.gov/assembly/.
 Once on the web page, enter the following query search:

 ```
 Viruses[ORGN] AND "Latest GenBank"[Filter]
 ```

-Then, click the button "Download Assemblies" and download the two following files:
+Then, we will click the button "Download Assemblies" and download the two following files:

 * "Protein FASTA (.faa)" with "Genbank" selected as source database
 * "Feature table (.txt)" with "Genbank" selected as source database

-Now, move these two archives in a dedicated directory
+Now we will move these two archives in a dedicated directory

 ```bash
 mkdir ~/genomes_of_viruses